dusk-network/moat/README.md

     get_session,
     get_info

-### blockchain requests
+### blockchain payloads

 Class: PayloadExtractor
 Methods: payload_from_tx
-Extracts payload from transaction, if present (i.e., it is a contract calling transaction)
+Extracts payload from transaction, errors if payload of a given type is not present in the transaction or a give transaction is not a contract calling transaction.

 Class: PayloadRetriever
 Methods: retrieve_payload
-Retrieves payload of a given transaction in a blockchain, on the condition that the transaction is found and contains a payload (i.e., it is a contract calling transaction)
+Retrieves payload of a given transaction in a blockchain, errors if the transaction is not found or it doesn't contain a payload (e.g., given transaction is not a contract calling transaction)

 Class: PayloadSender
-Methods: send_to_contract_method
+Methods: execute_contract_method
-Calls a given method of a given contract, passing to it a payload.
+Executes a given method of a given contract, passing to it the given payload as an argument.

 ### contract queries